LRGASP/lrgasp-submissions/docs/reference-genomes.md

 ### Spike-in sequences

-Spike-ins are from the [Lexogne SIRV Set 4](https://www.lexogen.com/wp-content/uploads/2020/07/SIRV_Set4_Sequences_200709a.zip), consisting of both ERCCs and SIRVs.
+Spike-ins are from the [Lexogen SIRV Set 4](https://www.lexogen.com/wp-content/uploads/2020/07/SIRV_Set4_Sequences_200709a.zip), consisting of both ERCCs and SIRVs.
 Poly(A) tails are removed from the sequences to form genomic sequences and they are included in the reference genomes as individual sequences.
 For multi-exon SIRVs, a single sequence is